Seth Lundy: Professional career

-Atlanta Hawks / College Park Skyhawks (2023–2024)

 Lundy was selected in the second round of the 2023 NBA draft by the Atlanta Hawks, with the 46th overall pick.
 Lundy and Jalen Pickett were the first two Nittany Lions teammates to be selected in the same NBA draft.

 On July 6, 2023, Lundy signed a two-way contract with the Atlanta Hawks.
 On December 15, he made his NBA debut in a 125–104 win over the Toronto Raptors, scoring two points in the game.

-On May 14, 2024, the Atlanta Hawks announced that Lundy had underwent surgery on May 1 to remove a medial ankle bone spur on his left ankle.
+On May 14, 2024, the Atlanta Hawks announced that Lundy had undergone surgery on May 1 to remove a medial ankle bone spur on his left ankle.

 On July 9, 2024, Lundy signed another two-way contract with the Hawks, but was waived on December 18.

-San Diego Clippers / Los Angeles Clippers (2025)

 According to Shams Charania, the Los Angeles Clippers waived center Kai Jones to clear space for Lundy to sign a two-way contract with the team on March 1, 2025.
 On July 9, Lundy was waived by the Clippers.